pulp/pulp/docs/contributing/git.rst

     fixes #123
     fixes #124

-We strongly suggest that each commit is attached to an issue in Redmine.
+We strongly suggest that each commit is attached to an issue in Redmine tracker.
+Our tracker is a centralized point of reference, that keeps track of design decisions and discussions and is used by the release process.
 However, if you must create a commit for which there is no issue, add the tag ``[noissue]`` to the commit's message.

 Putting this all together, the following is an example of a good commit message::